ufz/ogs/web/content/docs/userguide/troubleshooting/faq.md

 where `XXX` can be `CND`, `GLI`, `PRJ` or `STN` depending on the file type.

-Now the save the modified file and try to load it again.
+Now, save the modified file and try to load it again.

 <!-- vale off -->